 Nominators must provide evidence as to why the nominated asset is of community value.
 The council ultimately decides whether this evidence is sufficient to list the asset.
 A building or piece of land is deemed to have community value if, in the view of the council:

-- This use (as described above) of the building will continue to further the social well-being or interests of the local community
+- This use (as described above) of the land or building will continue to further the social well-being or interests of the local community.

 Local authorities are required to publish a register of assets of community value, this should include both successful and unsuccessful nominations.
 This can be found below: